Muggy tonight, rain around over the weekend

 Looking Ahead:

 Saturday will be the pick of the weekend - with only a slight chance of a shower.
 Sunday, a cold front will move through the region, bringing showers and a few thunderstorms.
-Our weather pattern will stay unsettled into Monday, with a chance for showers and even a rumble of thunder.
-We'll get a brief break in the rain on Tuesday, before our next storm system arrives on Wednesday.
+Our weather pattern will stay unsettled into Monday, before we get a brief break from the rain on Tuesday.
+Wednesday, a cold front is expected to push through southeast Louisiana.
+We'll get some rain ahead of the front, then behind it, cooler and drier air will filter in.

 -- Meteorologist Jake Dalton